Teaching Opportunities

 Diagnostic Reasoning (DR) is an 18-month on-line longitudinal course that’s purpose is to help medical students prepare for clerkships and beyond by developing their critical thinking and diagnostic skills by building their differential diagnosis capabilities, ordering, and interpreting diagnostic tests, and developing clinical questions.

 CSAs provide formative feedback to students through direct observation of clinical activities (including EPAs and other workplace-based assessment) during the clerkship phase of the curriculum to enhance the development of clinical skills and professional attributes.
 These observations provide feedback on longitudinal growth during the M3 year and ensure readiness for the summative OSCE at the conclusion of the M3 year.
 CSAs are chosen by the Assistant Dean for Clinical Medical Education.
-Each CSA is responsible for approximately 40-50 students.
+Each CSA is responsible for approximately 25 students.
 Each evaluation takes about 1 hour.

-Contact: Sarah Hobgood (sarah.hobgood@vcuhealth.org)
+Contact: Pearce Korb (pearce.korb@vcuhealth.org)

-Graduating M4 review/prep week in late March to early April.
-School-wide sessions run in the morning and afternoons are for specialty sessions (including Internal Medicine).
-While this is in flux, the recurrent sessions are the following:
+Graduating M4 high-yield review/prep week in late April – early May.
+School-wide sessions run in the mornings and afternoons are specialty focused (including Internal Medicine).

 - Case simulation (students work in pairs for simulations in which patients are decompensating, try to figure out the cause, attempt stabilization, and escalate/call consult as needed.

-Contact: Adam Garber (adam.garber@vcuhealth.org) or David Jessee (david.jessee@vcuhealth.org)
+Contact: Adam Garber (adam.garber@vcuhealth.org), David Jessee (david.jessee@vcuhealth.org)

 Internal Medicine Clerkship Orientation: Facilitation of ultrasound training curriculum on orientation days.
 The 45-minute sessions begins with an overview/demonstration by the Faculty/Instructor and then students practice the same techniques and probe placement for the specific US cases.
 Only minimal background experience with ultrasound is needed to participate.